SpockReko/foodcoach-server/README.md

 Besides the classes and the structure that belongs to the framework the application will consist of just plain old Java code.

+## Ebean and JPA

+[Ebean](http://ebean-orm.github.io/) is an Object Relational Mapper (ORM).
+Ebean converts our Java object to their database representation automatically.

+Model classes are annotated with stuff like `@Column` and `@ManyToOne`.
+This tells Ebean how to represent these Java classes in the database.
+Ebean takes care of everything that has to do with the database as long as we give it all this information on how the relations between Java objects would look like in the database world and not just the object-oriented world.

+Most of these annotations comes from JPA (Java Persistance API) which is a standard adopted by many different database handler like Ebean.
+In short this is just the Java way to handle storing objects to a database without having to write plain SQL for every single thing we want to do.

+Instead of writing something like this every time we want to update data
+`UPDATE FoodItems SET name='Avocado', energy_kj='500.0' WHERE id=320;`
+we can just write this if we have modified our Java object in code:
+`avocado.save()`

 ## Setup